“This should be an ideal opportunity. The plane will be waiting to fly you back to Metropolis after the debate.”

 “Don’t be so sure, folks.”
 Heads turned as Marissa Trail, from the Gotham City Secret Service office, entered the room.
 “Even Superman has been known to have been taken over by magical or other forces.
 Or perhaps he has reasons of his own for trying to drive Mr. Garrick out of the race.
 He might feel that, as the best known and arguably the most powerful member of the JSA, he should be running for President instead of Jay.”

 “Now hold on just a minute, here, Miss Trail.”
 Jay Garrick was out of his seat and leaning on the table.
-“I’ve known Superman for forty-five years, and he would never do something like that.
+“I’ve known Superman for nearly forty-eight years, and he would never do something like that.
 Not in a million years!”

 “I’m sure he wouldn’t,” replied Alex Holton with a sidelong glance at Marissa Trail.
 “However, until we know just who staged the attack on you tonight, we can’t rule anything out.”